The Apprenticeship Model of Succession

 Note that Gates remained in two critical positions within his company despite stepping down from two leadership positions.
 His chairmanship gave him a considerable level of authority over the chief executive while his role as a technical advisor gave him some leadership authority needed to guide the new chairman and chief executive.

-The same transpired in Google when he stepped down as the chief executive of Google in 2011, as its executive chairman in 2015, as the executive chairman of Alphabet in 2017, and as a technical advisor of the same company in 2020.
+The same transpired in Google when Eric Schmidt stepped down as its chief executive in 2011, as its executive chairman in 2015, as the executive chairman of Alphabet in 2017, and as a technical advisor of the same company in 2020.

 Another notable example of an organization utilizing the apprenticeship model of succession is Amazon.
 Jeff Bezos announced in February 2021 that he would resign from his CEO post in the third quarter of the same year.
 Andy Jassy officially replaced him on 5 July 2021.